FlorentRicci/azure-labs/01 - Realtime Sentiment Analysis/README.md

 ![](./images/logicApps-runs.png "Logic App runs")

-* Repeat the above steps to create another Logic App that ingests tweets that contain _#sad_
+* Repeat the above steps to create another Logic App that ingests tweets that contain _#sad_.

+## Create an Azure Machine Learning web service
+In this step, we will create an Azure Machine Learning (AML) web service that performs the sentiment analysis.

+* Navigate to the Azure AI Gallery to